List of Alberta provincial highways

 The Canadian province of Alberta has a provincial highway network consisting of over 31400 km of roads as of 2021-2022, of which 28000 km have been paved.

-All of Alberta's provincial highways are maintained by Alberta Transportation (AT), a department of the Government of Alberta.
+All of Alberta's provincial highways are maintained by the Ministry of Transportation and Economic Corridors, a department of the Government of Alberta.
 The network includes two distinct series of numbered highways: